MicahParks/jwkset/README.md

 This is a JWK Set (JWKS or jwks) implementation.
 For a JWK Set client, see [`github.com/MicahParks/keyfunc`](https://github.com/MicahParks/keyfunc).
 Cryptographic keys can be added, deleted, and read from the JWK Set.
 A JSON representation of the JWK Set can be created for hosting via HTTPS.
 This project includes an in-memory storage implementation, but an interface is provided for more advanced use cases.
+For this implementation, a key ID (`kid`) is required.

 This project only depends on packages from the standard Go library.
 It has no external dependencies.